Fender Guitar Dating Guide

 For some Japanese-made Fender guitars, the serial number is found on the back of the neck heel.
 These markings are common on vintage and modern Japanese models.
 Use this chart to help with your Japanese Fender serial number lookup.

-Fender Guitar made in Japan
+Fender Guitar crafted in Japan

 Marked “Made in Japan”